 \subsection{Lasso Regression}

-Lasso regression is a popular regression model for both parameter learning and variable selection in linear regression problems.
-It is well-suited for the sparse scenario that most coefficients in $\textbf{w}$ shrink to zero.
-Different from ridge regression, lasso uses the penalty of $L_{1}$ regularization, which is defined as the sum of absolute values of coefficients.
-The cost function of lasso is formalized as
+Lasso regression is a popular model for parameter learning and variable selection in linear regression problems.
+It is well-suited for the sparse scenario where most weights in $\textbf{w}$ shrink to zero.
+Different from ridge regression, lasso uses the penalty of $L_{1}$ regularization, which is defined as the sum of absolute values of weights.
+The cost function of the lasso is formalized as